InternetFreedomFoundation/archive/content/post/use-of-facial-recognition-by-cbse-is-an-unnecessary-and-harmful-impediment-for-students.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["facial recognition", "Project Panoptic", "Privacy", "RTI", "SaveOurPrivacy", "Surveillance"] date = 2021-01-21T08:51:40Z description = ""
+categories = ['facial recognition', 'Project Panoptic', 'Privacy', 'RTI', 'SaveOurPrivacy', 'Surveillance'] date = 2021-01-21T08:51:40Z description = ''
 draft = false
-slug = "use-of-facial-recognition-by-cbse-is-an-unnecessary-and-harmful-impediment-for-students"
+slug = 'use-of-facial-recognition-by-cbse-is-an-unnecessary-and-harmful-impediment-for-students'
-summary = "Read our representation to CBSE highlighting the concerns that come along with the use of facial recognition technology which they have put in place for accessing digital documents. " tags = ["facial recognition", "Project Panoptic", "Privacy", "RTI", "SaveOurPrivacy", "Surveillance"] title = "A rose by any other name?
+summary = 'Read our representation to CBSE highlighting the concerns that come along with the use of facial recognition technology which they have put in place for accessing digital documents. ' tags = ['facial recognition', 'Project Panoptic', 'Privacy', 'RTI', 'SaveOurPrivacy', 'Surveillance'] title = "A rose by any other name?
 CBSE's face matching technology is just facial recognition in disguise"

 +++